 As part of your application you will be required to complete a Lloyd's broker registration application form.
 The form can be found on lloyds.com.

 The application form should be accompanied by your supporting documents demonstrating that you meet the requirements for registration (see Part B).
-These include confirmation of regulatory authorisation, adequate professional indemnity cover and evidence of segregated client funds.

 You will be required to pay a one-off £10,000 registration fee to Lloyd's.